amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

    <div style="text-align: center;">Table 2.
 Experiment results</div>

-**Note**: There might be discrepency between the perplexity obtained from GGUF model and that from Quark evaluation.
+**Note**: There might be discrepancy between the perplexity obtained from GGUF model and that from Quark evaluation.
 There are two main
 reasons: